 I was surprised to get a response.
 The whole idea for starting BetaList in the first place was to get picked up by TechCrunch of course, but I didn’t expect it to really happen.
 I always considered it a long shot.

 I was excited to get their response.
-Now that I got there attention I felt comfortable going a little more in depth.
+Now that I got their attention I felt comfortable going a little more in depth.
 Here’s what I replied:

 Please excuse my brevity.
 I know you guys (and gals!) get tons of emails so I kept it short.
 Here’s a bit more info: